Brett-Tanner/Journal/2024/Sep_24.md

 ## September 13th

+### Expo prep

+- [x] Add a polyfill for Popover

+### Leaving prep

+- [x] Add ability for admins to create admin accounts to LMS
+  - [x] And to edit themselves
+  - [x] And destroy themselves
+  - [x] Update the policy & specs
+- Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
+  - [x] Refactor the templates to use `picture` rather than `background-image` CSS property
+  - [x] Allow uploading splash images from frontend
+  - [x] Haml refactor for upload page
+  - [x] Set the splash image in controller from latest uploaded splash
+    - [x] Add to BlobGroupable & rename to BlobFindable
+- Move stuff I've been hosting to company accounts
+  - [x] Cloudflare wiki
+  - [x] LMS & event site Dockerhub
+    - [x] And change the targets in code
+- [x] Fix vision-up.app emails going to spam
+  - Was missing an MX record for SES in Cloudflare

+### LMS

+- Add translations
+  - [x] Support Requests
+  - [x] Students
+  - [x] Tests
+  - [x] Lesson Calendar

+## September 17th

 - [] Fix whatever error the guy who message afterhours is seeing, once I get a URL
 - [] Need a separate boolean column for whether the kid has a food allergy
   - Talk to leroy about it